Key Quote

 WOMEN & VIOLENCE

-Elizabethan women were entirely excluded from the martial (military, relating to war) honour system.
+Elizabethan women were entirely excluded from the martialmartial — Relating to war or the military honour system.
 Duelling — the accepted method of defending honour — was exclusively male.
 Beatrice's wish to be a man is not about gender identity but about access to justice.
 Shakespeare exposes how the legal and social systems offered women no independent means of defending themselves or others.

 MESSINA AS MILITARY SOCIETY

-The play is set in a post-war milieu (social environment).
+The play is set in a post-war milieumilieu — A person's social environment.
 The soldiers return from battle carrying their codes of honour, hierarchy, and male loyalty into domestic life.
-This transposition (transferring from one setting to another) of military values into romantic and family spaces creates inevitable conflict, as the rigidity (inflexibility) of military thinking cannot accommodate the complexities of human relationships.
+This transpositiontransposition — Transferring something from one place or context to another of military values into romantic and family spaces creates inevitable conflict, as the rigidityrigidity — inflexibility of military thinking cannot accommodate the complexities of human relationships.

 Key Words